MANASNANDMOHAN/Computer_Vision/README.md

 ## Experiments
 The following experiments are currently included in this repository:

-+Image Preprocessing
+Image Preprocessing

-**Implementation of filtering technique **Implementation of Edge Detection
+Implementation of filtering technique

+Implementation of Edge Detection

-**Face & Eye Detection Using HaarCascade **Implementing Image Restoration
+Face & Eye Detection Using HaarCascade

+Implementing Image Restoration

 **Performing Various Operation on Image using OpenCv

 ## Requirements